jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 # Create an Azure Function to save photos to blob storage

-Now that you have blob storage configured, you need a way to put images into this storage.
+Now that we have Azure Blob Storage configured, we need a way to put images into this storage.

 Although it is possible to make your blob storage publicly writable from your app, this is a security hole.
 It is better to use a function to write to the blob storage instead, as this function can be secured behind the Facebook authentication you set up earlier in this workshop.

 In this section you will be creating and configuring Azure Functions from inside the portal as this is the quickest way to get going.
 In a real world app you would develop these functions using [Visual Studio](https://docs.microsoft.com/azure/azure-functions/functions-develop-vs/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn), or [Visual Studio Code](https://code.visualstudio.com/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn) using the [Azure Functions Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions&WT.mc_id=mobileappsoftomorrow-workshop-jabenn).